 Many people assume they’re fine to drive the morning after the night before, but it can take longer than you might think for alcohol to break down and leave your body.

 In fact, as morning-after.org.uk states, it actually takes around one hour to break down one unit of alcohol.
 This means responsible drivers who would never dream of getting in their car after a night of drinking could be breaking the law without even realising it.
-So be careful not to schedule in a driving lesson the morning after a big night out!
+So be careful not to schedule in any driving lessons the morning after a big night out!

 When will I be safe to drive?